pjbiggs/Massey203311/Week11/Week11.md

 ### Portfolio Analysis
 Often we are interested in the distribution of coverage (i.e. depth) values for an RNA-seq dataset so that we can look for specific artefacts or problems with our data (see [Figure 5 here](https://f1000research.com/articles/5-2122 "Figure 5!") for an example of such a plot).
 In this case, "distribution" simply means a histogram or density plot.
 For this portfolio analysis, you will need to calculate and plot such *distributions* (histograms or density plots or even violin plots) of coverage (i.e. depth) for all six samples for which you now have `.bam` files.
 Plot these in such a way that these distributions are easy to compare, and thus easy to check for problematic samples.
 This could involve any of a number of manipulations or plotting methods, and I leave this to you.
 Carefully consider *what* sort of pattern could indicate a problem, and *why* that problem could occur.
 This may help in deciding how to visualise or compare your data.

 Remember that there are more decisions to make than just "plot a histogram(s)".
-You need to decide on the x-axis limits, the number of breaks (i.e. thin bars or thick bars), the type of x-axis, the y-axis limits, the type of y-axis, whether you want bars or lines for the histogram, if a density plot is better, or maybe even a [violin plot](https://en.wikipedia.org/wiki/Violin_plot "Elegant!"), whether it should be shaded or couloured, etc.
+You need to decide on the x-axis limits, the number of breaks (i.e. thin bars or thick bars), the type of x-axis, the y-axis limits, the type of y-axis, whether you want bars or lines for the histogram, if a density plot is better, or maybe even a [violin plot](https://en.wikipedia.org/wiki/Violin_plot "Elegant!"), whether it should be shaded or coloured, etc.

 ## Next Time